 - No person under the age of 21 may acquire, purchase, obtain, possess, be in the presence of or consume alcoholic beverages.

 - Use or possession of alcoholic beverages and their sale, delivery, or service to individuals under the age of 21 is prohibited.

 - No person regardless of age is permitted to possess or consume alcohol within the on-campus residential areas (Roncalli Hall, Seton Hall, Merton Hall, Christian Witness Commons, and Scholars Commons) of the university.

-- An individual, 21 or older, may consume alcohol on university property or at university sponsored events (Outpost) only in areas where the university expressly allows the sale and consumption of alcohol.
+- An individual, 21 or older, may consume alcohol on university property or at university sponsored events (Reds) only in areas where the university expressly allows the sale and consumption of alcohol.